neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 - A shared compute with 1 GB of RAM
 - A [point-in-time restore](/docs/reference/glossary#point-in-time-restore) window of 7 days

-The Neon Free Tier is perfect for personal projects, small websites, prototypes, and evaluation.
+The Neon Free Tier is intended for personal projects, small websites, prototypes, and evaluation.
 We reserve the right to adjust Free Tier limits and discontinue access in exceptional cases where misuse is identified, in order to protect the integrity of our platform and ensure a positive experience for all users.

 For increased limits and added features, see [Neon plans](/docs/introduction/billing#neon-plans).